ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Quiz 1.2: Security Requirements

-\>\>A typical Internet-connected service should try to stay available, but this may be difficult to achieve if the service is the target of a highly-resourced distributed denial-of-service attack (DDoS).
+\>\>A typical Internet-connected service should try to stay available, but this may be difficult to achieve if the service is the target of a highly-resourced distributed denial-of-service (DDoS) attack.
 True or False?<<

 (x) True